mattrglobal/node-bbs-signatures/README.md

 });
 ```

-## Getting Started as a contributor
+## Getting started as a contributor

 The following describes how to get started as a contributor to this project